FindMySchool LogoFindMySchool

 Historically, the site’s roots go back to its earlier identity as Mornington High School, established in the early 1960s, before later renaming and conversion.
 That matters less for day-to-day decisions than the more recent shift in governance and systems, but it does help explain why local families may still talk about the school in older terms.

-On FindMySchool’s GCSE outcomes ranking (based on official data), the academy is ranked 3,040th in England and 10th in Wigan.
-This places it below England average overall, within the bottom 40% of schools in England on this measure.
+On FindMySchool’s GCSE outcomes ranking (based on official data), the academy is ranked 3,008th of 3,895 schools in England for GCSE academic outcomes and 10th in Wigan in the local secondary ranking.
+This places it below England average overall, within the lower part of the national distribution.

 These figures suggest a school where outcomes are not yet at the level families might associate with the strongest local comprehensives, but where the direction of travel matters.
 Inspection evidence points to curriculum and teaching consistency improving, with a clear emphasis on staff development and structured teaching approaches.